hakant/hakant.github.io/source/hire-me/index.markdown

 Hi, I'm Hakan.
 I’m a software developer & architect with a passion for building quality software as effectively as possible.

-I have over a decade of experience building software applications and have served as a lead developer on a number of large software projects.
-Please take a look at [my LinkedIn profile](https://www.linkedin.com/in/hakantuncer/) for a list of recommendations that I've received.
+I have over a decade of experience building software applications and have served as lead developer on a number of large software projects.
+Please take a look at [my LinkedIn profile](https://www.linkedin.com/in/hakantuncer/) for a list my recommendations.

 I'm available for new projects where I can add significant value, work with amazing people and build things that I'll be proud of.

-You can shoot me an [email](mailto:hakantuncer@gmail.com) or a [tweet](https://twitter.com/hakant) to contact me.
+To get in touch, drop me an [email](mailto:hakantuncer@gmail.com) or send me a tweet [@hakant](https://twitter.com/hakant).
 I'll be happy to talk to you or answer your questions.

-Obviously this is by no means an exhaustive list but here are a few things that makes me tick and some ways that I can help you and your development team:
+This is by no means an exhaustive list but here are a few things that makes me tick and some ways that I can help your development team:

 ## Skills